datavetaren/prologcoin/README.md

 You should know that you only can compute `a*G` if you know 'a'.
 Just knowing `a*G` doesn't let you know 'a'.
 This is the foundation of elliptic curve cryptography.
-Note that a*G is really a function: G(a), but we use the syntax `a*G` because this function is linear and commutative, so algebraic operations such as adding and/or multiplying make sense.
-In fact, the function G is a so called group generator, and you can choose an arbitrary point on the elliptic curve as your generator.
-Encryption libraries offer standard points so you never have to worry about the internal details.
+Note that a*G is really an exponentiation `G^a` but it is common in group theory to use `*` operator so we'll use the syntax `a*G`.
+G is a so called group generator, and you can choose an arbitrary G as a starting point.
+Encryption libraries offer standard values so you never have to worry about the internal details.
 Just think that whenever you see 'a' you can compute `a*G` using a library function.

 It's also very deceiving when you read this document.
 For example, when you see: